neu-se/CS4530-CS5500-Spring-2021/style.md

 * Names for properties that are private must start with a `_`

 ### Documentation and Comments
-All public properties and methods (other than getters, setters, and constructorw) must be documented using [JSDoc-style comments](https://devdocs.io/jsdoc/about-getting-started) that describes what the property/method does.
+All public properties and methods (other than getters, setters, and constructors) must be documented using [JSDoc-style comments](https://devdocs.io/jsdoc/about-getting-started) that describes what the property/method does.
 Example:
 ```